mysteryperutours/pburtchaell.com/pages/colophon.md

 This idea is far more important for websites; a website with poorly written code is unacceptable.
 Therefore, the web adds a third quality to design: engineering &mdash;or development.
 Making development and design of a website are the same, these three qualities are forever tied together in a symbiotic relationship.
 I cannot make one decision in design without it effecting development and likewise.
 You could think of web design as the holy trinity.
 Just as the father, son and holy-spirit &mdash;they are three parts in one, aesthetics, functionality, and engineering are also three in one.

 ### Static Site Generator
 My site is static and generated using [Assemble](http://assemble.io/) a plugin for [Grunt](http://gruntjs.com/).
 I write content in either Handlebars (.hbs) or Markdown (.md).
 I publish my code on Github as an open-source, but contrary to many static sites, my site is not hosted with Github pages.
 Instead, I host my site on Amazon Web Services.
-With smart use of the Cloudfront CDN and S3, am easily able to load about seventy-five percent of the pages on my site in less than a second.
+With smart use of the Cloudfront CDN and S3, am easily able to load about seventy-five percent of the pages on my site in way less than a second.
 I monitor the status of my website using [Pingdom](http://tools.pingdom.com/fpt/#!/duUCz3/pburtchaell.com).

 ### JavaScript, Stylesheets, Images &amp; Other Assets
 A complete list of client-side JavaScript plugins:
 - [Echo.js]() &mdash;on the article pages, images are lazy-loaded
 - [Headroom.js]() &mdash;hides the header when scrolling down
-- [Responsive-Nav]() &mdash;responsive, off-canvas navigation
-- <s>[Highlighter.js]() &mdash;syntax highlighting</s> Syntax highlighting is handled during the build of the site.

-When gzipped at the highest compression level, file sizes are:
-- styles.css: ~4.3kb
-- components.js: ~3.6kb
-- average HTML page: ~5.0kb
-- average font: ~20kb (*4 total requests = ~80kb)

-By utilizing compression, caching, and a content delivery network, my average response times (as of February 2014) are:
-- New York, New York: 880ms
-- Amsterdam, Netherlands: 1.64s
-- Dallas, Texas: 681ms

-As images and other binary files are lazy-loaded, I do not use small resolutions or bitrates (video only); most images are uploaded at full-size (200-300kb).

 ### Front-End Tools
-I use Grunt as a taskrunner for my website and [Bower](http://bower.io/) for package management.
-To cover each plugin I use for Grunt would far beyond the scope of this document.
+I use a mxiture of both gulp and Grunt for my website, as well as [Bower](http://bower.io/) for package management.
+To cover each plugin I use for Grunt and gulp would far beyond the scope of this document.
 You can find the gruntfile and a complete list of Grunt plugins in my [repository](http://github.com/pburtchaell/site-assemble/).

+The main idea is to generate/compile everything with gulp except the website's HTML itself.
+Since the HTML is generated from Markdown and Handlebars templates using Assemble &mdash;which has only a plugin for Grunt at the time of writing this&mdash; I have to use Grunt.

 ## Build Status
 [Travis CI](https://travis-ci.org/pburtchaell/site) is used to test each commit on the master and dev (development) branches.